dylanhans/dylanhans/README.md

-### 👋 Welcome
-Hi there!
 I’m a recent Computer Engineering graduate from Queen's University (Class of 2024).
-I'm passionate about **Financial Technology**, **Software Engineering**, and building scalable, impactful products.
+Passionate about **Financial Technology**, **Software Engineering**, and building scalable, impactful products.

 - 🎓 B.A.Sc in Computer Engineering @ Queen's University '24
 - 💡 Interested in Financial Technology, AI, and Software Engineering